hwalker928/tiny11builder/README.md

 Media Player,
 Internet Explorer,
 LA57 support,
-OCR for en-us,
+OCR for en-gb,
 Speech support,
-TTS for en-us,
+TTS for en-gb,
 Media Player Legacy,
 Tablet PC Math

 Known issues:

 1. Microsoft Teams (personal) and Cortana are still here.
 If you find a way to remove them before I find one, feel free to help!
-2. Only en-us x64 is supported as of now.
-This can be easily fixable by the end user, just by replacing every instance of en-us with the language needed (like ro-RO and so on), and every x64 instance with arm64.
+2. Only en-gb x64 is supported as of now.
+This can be easily fixable by the end user, just by replacing every instance of en-gb with the language needed (like ro-RO and so on), and every x64 instance with arm64.